iifl-logo

 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS, COURTS AND TRIBUNALS

-No significant and material order has been passed by the regulators, courts, tribunals impacting the going concern status and Companys operations in future.
+No significant and material order has been passed by the regulators, courts, tribunals impacting the going concern status and Companys operations.

 DISCLOSURE OF PROCEEDINGS PENDING OR APPLICATION MADE UNDER INSOLVENCY AND BANKRUPTCY CODE, 2016

-No application was filed for corporate insolvency resolution process, by a financial or operational creditor or by the Company itself under the IBC before the NCLT.
+No application was filed for corporate insolvency resolution process, by a financial or operational creditor or by the Company itself under the Insolvency and Bankruptcy Code before the National Company Law Tribunal.

 DISCLOSURE OF REASON FOR DIFFERENCE BETWEEN VALUATION DONE AT THE TIME OF TAKING LOAN FROM BANK AND AT THE TIME OF ONE-TIME SETTLEMENT